 Artists initially continued to focus - mostly - on real-life subjects, but they applied their paint thicker, choose more vibrant and less unnaturalistic colors, and played with shapes, often deliberately distorting or changing "reality" and sometimes using geometric and abstract forms.

-As you will see as you walk through the galleries featuring Post-Impressionist art, this was not a unified movement or a specific style.
+As you will see as you walk through Musee d'Orsay's galleries featuring Post-Impressionist art, this was not a unified movement or a specific style.

 Some Post-Impressionist artists focused on blocks of color, rendering their subjects on a flat plane.
 Others fell under the spell of Japanese woodblock prints.
 Still others turned to decorative arts.